The paper was updated on November 2, 2021.

 Pharmaceutical industry is currently one of the most fast-developing ones.
-2020 brought drastic changes to every industry, and the pharmaceutical one isn’t an exception.
-The pandemic has put the industry in the spotlight: whether mankind can rely on pharma when it comes to a serious threat.
+2020 brought drastic changes to every industry, and the pharmaceutical one isn’t an exception – current issues in pharmacy 2021 are closely associated with the pandemic and its results.
+It has put the industry in the spotlight: whether mankind can rely on pharma when it comes to a serious threat.
 At the same time, the lingering COVID-19 crisis has not only resulted in numerous challenges, but facilitated some positive changes.
-Let’s take a closer look at what problems the industry faces and what its recent trends are.
+Let’s take a closer look at the pharmaceutical problems and its recent trends.

 Due to the ongoing digital transformation in the pharmaceutical industry, more data has to be collected and managed online, which makes the industry exposed to cyberattacks.
 Unfortunately, due to COVID-19 crisis, it’s impossible to focus on this problem to the full.
 Some of the risks that pharmaceutical companies have to deal with include: intellectual property theft, cyber espionage and state-sponsored attacks, insider threat, ransomware and phishing.